 Inclusive innovators explore solutions for needs that have typically gone unmet.
-But meeting these needs and creating solutions that are relevant, calls for empathy (focusing on human needs), engagement, cooperation and listening to all stakeholders.
+Meeting these needs and creating solutions that are relevant, calls for empathy (focusing on human needs), engagement, cooperation and listening to all stakeholders.
 As a result innovators will need to be competent in community engagement, co-creation across sectors and silos, and learning alongside stakeholders and specialists.

 They will have to work with so-called "wicked problems" - those that have an evolving nature and demand new concepts and adjustments to common understandings.
 That's why inclusive innovators will have to facilitate their own personal learning, in conjunction with group learning and system learning on a larger scale.

 It's a learning journey that is very self-driven - a challenge that makes the MPhil programme effective and unique.
 Between modules, innovators are expected to reflect, consolidate classwork and engage with fellow students, other lecturers, partner organisations and local communities.
-New ideas are tested and evolved through an action-oriented research project where innovators develop and prototype solutions.

 Attend one of our fascinating and informative events and engage with thought leaders from across South Africa.

 An opportunity to meet the GSB recruitment team and alumni, and have all your course-related questions answered.